swimmingly/yodrew.github.io/_pages/reports/3-day-sith-bathchamber.md

 – I don't exactly know how the Jedi supposedly deal with their so-called "negative" emotions – not very well, perhaps – but the Sith embrace and harness them, which fits my experience here
 – I don't mean to especially affiliate myself with "evil" (if I even truly believe in such a thing – one of the points of the whole Star Wars story, I submit) or the kind of deception practiced by the Sith, but I do consider them cooler than the Jedi. :)

 *Brian read my design for [Tribal Housing][6] in 2001 and wrote me.
-We have been friends ever since.
 Got to meet him for the first time in 2002.
-That year, he started Seattle Tribal Housing, which closed after nine months.
+That year, he started Seattle Tribal Housing, which closed after nine months of shenanigans.
 We also built a [dome][7] together 2007 and his chats with me about darkness led to a few pages here ([dreamtime][8], [strifeless][9], [hygiene notes][10]).
-Totally rad guy into Daoism and trading precious metals whom some lucky woman will [snap up soon][11].
+Into Daoism and trading currencies and securities.

    [1]: /darkness-conjecture/conjecture/
    [2]: http://dropout50394.yuku.com/topic/1102?page=1